vybu/blog/src/articles/externalize-lodash.md

 There is also a risk that some of you dependencies use different versions of lodash and throughout different versions lodash has added, removed, and renamed it's utilities.

-**To be safe, as with every change, after externalizing dependency this way you should test your application and confirm that no bugs were introduced**.
+To be safe, as with every change, after externalizing dependency this way you should test your application and confirm that no bugs were introduced.

 ## Is it worth it